Procurement Code Exemption; Sole Source; Federal Government

 prohibition against parceling. (a) Procurements of less than [

-shall be made in accordance with procedures set forth in rules adopted by the
+construction shall be made in accordance with procedures set forth in rules

-requirements shall not be artificially divided or parceled so as to constitute
+procurement requirements shall not be artificially divided or parceled so as to

-(b) Each construction contract under subsection (a) shall require security by a performance bond delivered to the purchasing agency that is:
+(b) Procurements of greater than $50,000 for construction under subsection (a) shall require security by a performance bond delivered to the purchasing agency that is:

 (1) In a form prescribed by the rules of the policy board;

-or otherwise secured by a performance bond in a manner satisfactory to the purchasing agency.
+or shall otherwise be secured by a performance bond in a manner satisfactory to the purchasing agency.

 (b)] (c) Procurements of